Why It Works

 This is a simple recipe, the only caveat being that you need to deep-fry the shrimp.
 But it's not really an ordeal.
-Frying shrimp takes five minutes, tops, even for ones that are quite large.
-Once the shrimp are fried, you toss them with minced garlic, green onions, and red chili pepper flakes, all of which have been browned and crisped with a bit of oil.
-The garlic and green onions cling to the just-fried shrimp.
-They really are finger-licking good.
+Shrimp frying lasts three, five minutes, tops, even for shrimp that are quite large.

 3 cups peanut, canola, or vegetable oil